Why would anyone want to take a course called "The Strange World of Quantum Mechanics"?

 Text: D.F.
 Styer, The Strange World of Quantum Mechanics.

-Tutoring: Tutors are available for this course at no charge through Oberlin College's office of Student Academic Services.
+Tutoring: Tutors are available for this course at no charge through Oberlin College's office of Student Academic Success.
 See Donna Young at Peters 118, weekdays 8:30 am - noon or 1:30 pm - 4:00 pm.

 Grading: This is a second-half-of-the-semester half course, graded on a Pass/No Pass basis.
 To receive credit, you must react to classes regularly and satisfactorily complete six assignments.
 A project may be substituted for 40% of the assignment questions.
 There are no exams.
 (I find it impossible to think up exam questions for quantum mechanics at this level: the questions I come up with are either too hard or else not probing.)